What Is the GMAT? Full Form, Registration, Fees, and More!

 A study plan is a guide that organizes all the material you want to review over a specific period of time leading up to the date of your exam.
 Your study plan helps you go over all your material and cover the areas you need more practice on, while also keeping you on track.

-Consider the following when creating your study plan:
+Consider the following when creating your study plan so you can study effectively for your exam:

 • Dedicate certain days to specific subjects — This helps you focus on just one area of the test per day, so you can improve on the subjects you are less confident about while still covering other areas.